Unilever Five Forces Analysis & Recommendations (Porter Model)

 5. Threat of new entrants or new entry: Weak force

-This Five Forces analysis highlights competitive rivalry and the bargaining power of buyers as the issues of highest intensity affecting Unilever’s business.
-The bargaining power of suppliers is also important but has limited impact on the company.
-The threats of substitutes and new entry have a limited effect on Unilever and the consumer goods industry environment.
-In this regard, strategic action must prioritize competition and the bargaining power of customers.
-A recommendation is for Unilever to further build its competitive advantages through product innovation.
+Recommendations.
+Based on external factors in this Five Forces analysis, a recommendation is for Unilever to further build its competitive advantages through product innovation.
 For example, the company can increase its investment to produce better and more competitive variants of its current personal care and home care products.
 This effort should reflect Unilever’s generic competitive strategy and intensive growth strategies, which emphasize product uniqueness as a strategic approach.
-It is also recommended that the company enhance its customer relations to attract and retain more consumers.
-For example, in applying Unilever’s organizational culture in customer relations processes, higher quality in the processing of requests and complaints can improve consumers’ perception on the company and its brands.
+Considering the buyer power evaluated in this Five Forces analysis, it is also recommended that the company enhance its customer relations to attract and retain more consumers.
+For example, in applying Unilever’s company culture (business culture) in customer relations processes, higher quality in the processing of external communications can improve consumers’ perception of the company and its brands.
 The company has the strengths needed to strategically address these issues, as discussed in the SWOT analysis of Unilever.

 Competitive Rivalry or Competition with Unilever (Strong Force)